 - Progress monitoring

 - Learn alongside your children!

 To get the discount

 The AWE discounts subscription offer is a great offer only available to Home Educators.
-Access is through a private Home Educators Facebook page.
-Please contact Debbie here if you would like to join the private page.
+Access is through the Home Educators Secret Discount Codes Facebook group.

 Please enter the password given to you on the Home Educators Secret Discount Codes Facebook Group and sign up for instant access.